benjdewantara/benjdewantara.github.io/_posts/2017-06-05-arch-linux-installation-steps.md

 #### Mount the file systems ####

-We have partition `/dev/sda2` acting as the `/boot` directory, and partition `/dev/sda4` acting as `/` directory.
+We have partition `/dev/sda2` that will act as the `/boot` directory, and partition `/dev/sda4` that will act as `/` directory.
 We mount both partitions as follows,

 ``` bash
 $ mount /dev/sda4 /mnt # of all future `/anything` directory, we mount the `/` directory first as /mnt